-Internal Challenges The USTP also faces internal challenges resulting from its efforts to address new and emerging concerns in the areas of mortgage foreclosure and creditor abuse, an increased number of large, complex chapter 11 filings, its ongoing efforts to enforce bankruptcy reform, and its fluctuating workload and available resources.
+Internal Challenges The USTP also faces internal challenges resulting from its efforts to address new and emerging concerns in the areas of mortgage foreclosure and creditor abuse, an increased number of large, complex chapter 11 filings, its ongoing efforts to enforce bankruptcy reform, and its fluctuating workload.
 In FY 2006, the USTP received a program enhancement specifically to address its added responsibilities under the BAPCPA.
 At the same time, filings and revenues dropped, requiring draw-downs from the System Fund in FY 2006, FY 2007 and FY 2008 to fund the USTP's operations.
-The decreased revenue stream created a significant burden on the USTP in terms of meeting its core mission and increased responsibilities under the BAPCPA.
 The USTP successfully responded to this reduction by streamlining operations, imposing a hiring freeze, temporarily suspending debtor audit activities and later reinstating the audits at a reduced level, and by reducing or eliminating all other categories of expense.
 At the same time that revenues fell and authorized positions were reduced, the bankruptcy caseload began to rise, increasing a total of 77% during FY 2008 and FY 2009.
 By the end of FY 2010, bankruptcy filings topped 1.5 million, more than double the FY 2007 level.
-Actual filings during FY 2011 totaled over 1.4 million.
-The Program currently is projecting filings to decline slightly in FY 2012 to about 1.2 million and trend up once again in FY 2013.
+Even with the recent declines, actual filings during FY 2012 totaled over 1.2 million.
+The Program currently is projecting filings to decline slightly to 1.08 million in 2013, and trend up once again in FY 2014.